ghga-de/milestones-docs/62-california-condor/technical_specification.md

 ### General Migration Logic

-Each microservice owns its own database, so any discussion of migrations can be assumed to concern a single microservice.
-According to
-[the ADR](https://github.com/ghga-de/adrs/pull/28), a given service will use a single value to denote the version of its entire database, as opposed to versioning a collection or the schema used for a document.
+Each microservice has a database of its own, so any discussion of migrations can be assumed to concern a single microservice.
+According to [the ADR](https://github.com/ghga-de/adrs/pull/28), a given service will use a single value to denote the version of its entire database, as opposed to versioning a collection or the schema used for a document.